When used in Chapter 4112. of the Revised Code and Chapters 4112-1 to 4112-3 of the Administrative Code:

 (A) "Chair" or "chairperson" means the commissioner designated "chairman" by the governor pursuant to section 4112.03 of the Revised Code.

-(B) "Charge" means a written statement made under oath or affirmation alleging that any person has engaged in or is engaging in unlawful discriminatory practices which is filed pursuant to rule 4112-3-01 of the Administrative Code and Chapter 4112. of the Revised Code.
+(B) "Charge" means a written statement made under oath alleging that any person has engaged in or is engaging in unlawful discriminatory practices which is filed pursuant to rule 4112-3-01 of the Administrative Code and Chapter 4112. of the Revised Code.
+The oath may be executed in one of the following manners:

 (C) "Commission" means the Ohio civil rights commission and any of its designated representatives.